 The Story/The Direction:

 Being a film that has many different characters, it can be hard to introduce and make the audience care about them.
 This film also has a very complicated plot that mostly takes place on a train while stuck in a snowbank.
-This in the hands of an inexperienced director could be catastrophic.
-However Lumet, known for his direction on many films prior to this such as 12 Angry Men, is able to keep the majority of film fresh and exciting.
+This is the hands of an inexperienced director could be catastrophic.
+However, Lumet, known for his direction on many films prior to this such as 12 Angry Men, is able to keep the majority of the film fresh and exciting.

 Rating: 4.5/5.0 bowties